 - A model inferencer able to deduce a common schema behind a set of unstructured data (logs, tweets, forum messages,…).
 This model would be a useful “lense” to interpret the data.

 - A code generator able to learn the style and best practices of a particular organization and mimic them in the code it outputs.
+Hopefully able to pass the turing test for code-generation tools

 - A real-time model reviewer able to give continuous feedback on the quality of the model by resorting to different verification and validation techniques and past experiences. depending on the model complexity and available time.